United Kingdom in the Junior Eurovision Song Contest: Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.

 Between 2003 and 2005, the British broadcaster, ITV, sent their own commentator to each contest in order to provide commentary in the English language.
 From 2013 to 2020, the contest was broadcast by various non-participating radio stations.
-In 2022, the BBC will broadcast the contest simultaneously on CBBC and BBC One.
+From 2022, the BBC broadcast the contest simultaneously on CBBC and BBC One, whilst in 2023, the BBC moved the contest to BBC Two in a simultaneous broadcast with CBBC.
 Spokespersons are also chosen by the national broadcaster in order to announce the awarding points from United Kingdom.

 The table below list the details of each commentator and spokesperson since 2003.